viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 	* The result type can be `status_value<error_code, file_status>`.
 	* The result type can be a struct that group both `file_status_error` = `pair<file_status, error_code>`.

-Note that as the status overload that throws loss the error codes for `file_type::unknown` and `file_type::not_found`, the non-local interface transport less information.
+Note that as the status overload that throws loss the error codes for `file_type::unknown` and `file_type::not_found`, the non-local interface transports less information.

 **Current**